isomorpheric/logviewer-code-sandbox/docs/plan.md

 3. **Substring Search (Bonus)**: Add a lightweight filter bar before virtualization; debounce input and filter against single-line JSON strings.
 4. **Error Boundaries**: Wrap the list to catch JSON parse errors gracefully.
 5. **User Preferences**: Persist options like "Wrap Lines" or "Dark Mode" in `localStorage` if included.

+## 5. Things I'd like to add if I have extra time:

+- Error context for failed json lines, so they get saved and we can get them.
+- ExpandedRows context so that when you expand a row, scroll it off screen and then back to it, the open state is preserved.
+Currently it remounts in default state.